 The Peer Tutoring Program allows students to help other students with a particular subject.
 Students can meet with a tutor one-on-one or in a group session.
 The program is limited to students enrolled at Columbus State and is free.
-Students can meet with their tutor on a weekly basis throughout the entire quarter.
+Students can meet with their tutor on a weekly basis throughout the entire semester.

 How can I get a Peer Tutor?

 - Complete the forms and return them to the Peer Tutoring Coordinator in Workforce Development, Room 1095.

 - Schedule an appointment with the Peer Tutoring Coordinator.
 If the coordinator is unavailable, you may schedule an appointment by calling 287-2474.

 - When you meet with the coordinator, you will be given a tutor assignment.
 If a tutor is unavailable, the coordinator will discuss other options.

 - Follow the link at the bottom of this page.

 How can I become a Peer Tutor?

 Students must sign up to be a peer tutor.
 Eligible students must have a current GPA of 3.0 or higher and have received an A or B in the course(s) they wish to tutor.
 There are many benefits to becoming a peer tutor including earning money, developing interpersonal and communication skill, and building work experience.